NotAnoobis/Windows-PrivEsc-basic-guide/README.md

 # Windows-PrivEsc-full-guide UNDER DEVELOPMENT

 Hi Everybody!
 I made this repo to share the privilege escalation techniques I tend to use on Windows based systems.
-Most of the tools ore working perfectly in CTF like competitions/exams.
-Use them and the tools on your own responsability, if you mess up an an coorporative or your own system, that's gonna be your fault and not mine!
+Most of the tools are working perfectly in CTF like competitions/exams.
+Use them and the tools on your own responsability, if you mess up a coorporative or your own system, that's gonna be your fault and not mine!
 Now let's get into it.

 ## Enumeration

-basic-enum
+### basic-enum

 hostname
 systeminfo
 systeminfo | findstr /B /C:"OS Name" /C:"OS Version" /C:"System Type"
 wmic qfe

-user-enum
+### user-enum

 whoami
 whoami /priv